-A description of the spreadsheet color-coding scheme is provided in Table 1-1.
+A description of the spreadsheet color-coding scheme is provided in Table 1-2.

-Table 1-1: XPE Cell Color-Coding Scheme
+Table 1-2: XPE Cell Color-Coding Scheme

 Cell Color Cell Use Available User Action

 White Allows user to enter data Editable

 Gray Displays a calculated value Read-only

 Green Displays a summary value Read-only

 Blue User override of cells normally calculated by XPE Editable

 Orange Flags a warning.
-Indicates that a resource is not available.
+Indicates that a resource is not available or a specification is invalid.
 Editable

 Red Flags an error.
 Examples of errors are: A resource limit in the device has been exceeded.
 The limits of a device specification (for example, junction temperature) have been exceeded.
 Read-only.
 Edit other cells to correct the error.